-Inactive low balance accounts
+Inactive low balance Accounts

-Under the Protecting Your Superannuation Package legislative amendments introduced by the Australian Government in early 2019, we are required to identify inactive low balance accounts as at 30 June 2019, and to pay those amounts to the ATO by 31 October 2019, and thereafter on 30 April and 31 October each year.
+Under the Protecting Your Superannuation Package legislative amendments introduced by the Australian Government in early 2019, we are required to identify inactive low balance Accounts twice yearly, and to pay those amounts to the ATO by 30 April and 31 October each year.

-The exception to this is where you provide a written notice to the ATO declaring that you are not a member of an inactive low balance account.
+The exception to this is where you provide a written notice to the ATO declaring that you are not a Member of an inactive low balance Account.
 If this applies to you, you can authorise us to provide the written notice to the ATO on your behalf.
 The notice must be provided to the Commissioner of Taxation on or before the relevant due date for the payment to the ATO.
 The notice is valid for 16 months, and after that period if your Account remains an inactive low balance Account, you will need to complete another declaration every 16 months if you wish your funds to remain in your Account.